Disclosure: We earn from purchases made through us

 Philips Premium Airfryer XXL HD9650/96 is best for a family of 4.

-The Philips Premium Airfryer XXL HD9650/96 delivers excellent hot air cooking, resulting in a delicious fried food that is crispy using little or no oil if you choose.
+This Philips Premium Airfryer XXL HD9650/96 delivers excellent hot air cooking, resulting in delicious fried food that is crispy using little or no oil if you choose.
 It is ideal for a family of 4, and boasts of a large capacity basket that can air fry a whole chicken.
 More ↴

 |Best for||Large capacity family cooking|